SO YOU’RE GOING TO MEXICO…..

 - You have a valid Passport

-- You have a flight booked for FEB 3-8 , 2022 and have informed Michele @ Preferred Travel of your flight info so that the tour company can pick you up from the airport in Puerto Vallarta and drive you to the hotel .
+- You have a flight booked for FEB 1-6 , 2023 and have informed Michele @ Preferred Travel of your flight info so that the tour company can pick you up from the airport in MAZATLAN and drive you to the hotel.Please email or call Michele your info, or fill out this form.
+The form has room for your roommate or you can submit separately.

 - Know the specific rules for baggage with your airline and international flights.
 If you are performing, make sure your Instrument is in something safe and meets the requirements for carry on baggage.

 - Pack sunscreen that is safe for marine life.
 Pack insect repellant as well.